kateszabo/rad_dos/README.md

 Accessing SpinMob
 1. Create a new folder (suggested name: "site-packages") in a high-level directory in the computer: ex.
 "C:\sankeylab_python\site-packages"
 2. Clone spinmob into the site-packages folder.
-3. In the rad_dos/.venv/Lib folder, add a .pth file called "SANKEYLAB.pth"
+3. In the virtual environment .venv/Lib folder, add a .pth file called "SANKEYLAB.pth"
 4. In the SANKEYLAB.pth file, type the path to the site-packages folder and save the file.